aws/aws-lc/README.md

 [Intel Software Development Emulator](https://software.intel.com/content/www/us/en/develop/articles/intel-software-development-emulator.html) is used to test all modern x86 processors.

-If you use another CPU and would like to make sure we maintain support please open an issue to discuss adding it to our CI.
+If you use another CPU and would like to make sure we maintain support, please open an issue to discuss adding it to our CI.

 ## AWS-LC safety mechanisms